fujun0406/enteric_viruses/README.md

 The potential risk factors include water sources, keep animal, killing animal, eat cook raw mwat, age, gender etc, that having 14 features.
 We use Fisher test to assess the association and it shows that the variables of gender, well, age and distance are related to infection situation.

 ### Bayesian Mixed Effects Logistic Regression
+In this project, we have no prior knowledge for the parameters.
+As a result, the choice of the prior distribution will be a challenge.
+In order to prevent this issue and provide an objective inference, we try to choose N(0, 100) which is a weakly informative distribution that means it will not contribute strongly to the posterior distribution.
 We ran three different Markov chains.
 A burn-in of 8000 Markov chain Monte Carlo iterations is used, followed by 15000 iterations during which values for the coefficients were stored.

 #### Estimation
 The Bayesian mixed effects logistic regression model for each group is presented in Table 2.
 It can be seen from the 95% CrI of well is not a significant risk factor for no virus infection and there is no significant difference between each hospital site.
 For single virus, the 95% CrI of distance is not a significant risk factor and there is no significant difference between each hospital site.
 The 95% CrI shows age and distance have significant association with people who infected multiple viruses and hospital site 4 is significantly different from others that shows that multiple viruses prevalence is higher for people who lived nearby hospital site 4 than other areas.